Commission on a Way Forward

 The bishops are expected to make this proposal to the church, which will be voted on by delegates from every Annual and Central Conference, at a Special Session of General Conference in St. Louis, Missouri, Feb.
 23-26, 2019.

 The Special Session of General Conference will also consider other petitions related to human sexuality.
-The deadline to submit petitions is July 8.
+The deadline to submit petitions has passed.

 - Delegates' early thoughts on Way Forward